 Description: Written by local author Michael Presley Bobbitt, this engaging pseudo-historical fiction novel is set against the backdrop of nuclear warfare.
 It follows a compelling cast of characters — including many loosely based on locals — navigating the destruction of the town, offering a dramatic look at resilience, survival, and the spirit of the island.

 Buy it on Amazon here.
 (Affiliate link.)
-It is also sold locally at Mainstreet Mercantile.
+Also sold at Main Street Mercantile.